deadlyvipers/dojo_rules/introduction.md

-This is a sample intro: Fav track is Git
+This is a sample intro:

+BTW, favorite Code School track is Electives

+They-re Git-tastic! :-)